mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/button.rst

 activate
 --------

 Activates button.
-Get's called on click if button is deactivated.
+Gets called on click if button is deactivated.

 deactivate
 ----------